Peppermint Lane Lodge Ferguson Valley, Western Australia

 Located only 2½ hours south of Perth, Peppermint Lane Lodge offers a relaxed atmosphere for those who wish to soak up the peace, beauty and tranquillity.

-Be our guests at this lovely comfortable and luxurious country lodge and bed and breakfast which is nestled in a beautiful bushland setting in the heart of the Ferguson Valley.
+You are welcome to come and stay at this lovely comfortable and ambient country lodge and bed and breakfast which is nestled in a beautiful bushland setting in the heart of the Ferguson Valley.

 Birds abound and nature happens around you.
 Wineries, Cafes, restaurants and art and gift galleries are here for you to discover and while away the time in.